balder-dev/balder/doc/source/basics/scenarios.rst

 :ref:`Setups` that describes what you **have**).
 A scenario allows to define a test environment first, after the individual test cases will be implemented.

-Create a Scenario
+Create a scenario
 =================

-Every Scenario class have to be located in a file that fulfils the naming ``scenario_*.py``.
+Every scenario class have to be located in a file that fulfils the naming ``scenario_*.py``.
 To keep it clear, it is often useful to create a own directory for the scenario which has the same name like the scenario python file.
 So you can define your related objects, you only use for your single scenario inside this directory.
 However Balder will load the python file (with naming ``scenario_*.py``) in its collecting process and searches for